15 Must-visit wine bars & wine shops in Bologna

 Accà Vineria

-If a philosopher photographer and artist sommelier opens a winery, you can expect something beautiful.
+If a philosopher, photographer, artist, and sommelier opens a winery, you can expect something beautiful.

 Franco and Gianluca's winery will meet your expectations.
 They use their walls as a contemporary art gallery and host small concerts.